santiagosayshey/DigiBrain/Content/Computer Science/Secure Programming/Project/Secure Protocol Reflection.md

 ### Interoperability Testing

 Tested with 5 groups
 - Group 38 (Chun Hon Chan, Lok To Lo.
-Yin Cyrus Hui and Zachary Sobarzo) +
+Yin Cyrus Hui and Zachary Sobarzo) + [leave as placeholder]
 	- Revealed some major issues with both groups
 		- My group was sending base 64 encoded client updates + hellos (not PEM encoded lists).
 This screwed up client lists on both sides because we were attempting to decrypt them differently (base 64 decode, then find fingerprint)
 		- Their group wasn't adding counters to messages and my implementation successfully stopped those messages from coming through (recognising them as potential replay attacks)